DoWellLabs/100085-Dowell-Mail-Plugin/README.md

-# An email sending plugin for wordpress bootstaped with Dowell mail API and React
+# An email sending plugin for wordpress bootstrapped with Dowell mail API and React

 ## Developed By Saidul